wlandau/targets-shiny/README.md

 ## Access

-Visit <https://wlandau.shinyapps.io/targets-shiny/> to run this Shiny app in transient mode (described below).
-Visit <https://github.com/wlandau/targets-shiny> to access the source.
+* Visit <https://wlandau.shinyapps.io/targets-shiny/> to run this Shiny app in transient mode (described below).
+* Visit <https://github.com/wlandau/targets-shiny> for the source code.

 ## About